divyamagg2005/knowanything/README.md

 #### Using the Context Menu
 1. Select text on any webpage
 2. Right-click the selection
-3. Choose "Chat with Context Chat"
+3. Choose "Chat with KnowAnything"
 4. The chat popup appears with your selection

 #### Side Panel Mode